clipperhouse/netlify/content/tech-talk.md

 ### About Matt

 Matt Sherman is a veteran engineering manager, most recently at Stack Overflow.
 There, he developed many of the recruitment, management and employee review processes — and has strong opinions on doing them right.

-[Learn more...](/about/)
+Matt created the “ask a nerd” program at Stack, connecting salespeople and clients to technical experts.

+<button href="/about/"> Learn more... </button>

 Matt is reachable at mwsherman@gmail.com and +1 415-516-5121.
 Feel free to get in touch.

 <style>
 .post-content p:first-of-type {